 Writing introductions and conclusions

-Every piece of coursework requires an introduction (generally 10% of word count) and a conclusion (generally around 5-10% of word count)
+Every piece of coursework requires an introduction.
+Generally, this is 10% of the word count, and a conclusion which is generally around 5-10% of the word count.

 The introduction